 Vince wrote “The Weekend Guy – A Survival Guide” (Key Porter Books) and has contributed articles to The National Post, Post Homes Magazine, The Muskokan, Muskoka Magazine, Dockside and Cottage Dog to mention only a few.
 Since 1999 he has been writing and drawing several comic series including “The Weekend Guy”, “Simply Green” and “Chasing Iago” published in various Metroland, Sun Media, and other publications.
 He is also an accomplished illustrator featured on greeting cards, websites, in publications and for corporate and private clients.

-Vince has always been a supporter of promoting Muskoka and Northern Ontario.
-From a camper to counselor, a cottager to permanent resident, he has grabbed any opportunity on television, radio, in his theatrical ventures or in print to promote the region and invite the world to visit.
+Vince had always been a supporter of promoting Muskoka and Northern Ontario.
+From a camper to counselor, a cottager to permanent resident, he grabbed any opportunity on television, radio, in his theatrical ventures or in print to promote the region and invite the world to visit.
 Over the years the cultural and artistic activity he has created and produced has resulted in hundreds of jobs and increased visitor spending in the local community.
-He has partnered with national and local corporate sponsors, municipalities and hospitality entities, and continues to seek out any chance to cross-promote.
+He has partnered with national and local corporate sponsors, municipalities and hospitality entities, and any chance to cross-promote.

-In 2017, he composed “My Muskoka” for Canada’s 150th celebration, gathered 200 strangers and produced “My Muskoka 150” a music video featuring the citizens of Muskoka.
+In 2017, he composed “My Muskoka” for Canada’s 150th celebration, gathered 200 strangers and produced the documentary “My Muskoka 150” which premiered at the 2017 Muskoka Independent Film Festival.